 Vibrations are the most typical symptoms of faulty engine mounts.
-However, there are other symptoms of a defective engine mount which can differ based on an automobile’s model and make, such as the following:
+However, there are other symptoms of a defective engine mount that can differ based on an automobile’s model and make, such as the following:

 - Steering wheel or cabin vibrations worsen when stopped.

 - Engine feels loud

 - Thump or clunk when you press the gas pedal

 - Noisy sounds when the vehicle is put in gear.